soulwax/pyannotate/README.md

 # PyAnnotate

-📜 **A soon to be truly powerful Python tool** for automating the creation and maintenance of file headers in projects.
+📜 **A powerful Python tool** for automating the creation and maintenance of file headers in projects.

 ---